GeorgeOsborn97/Project_2_Touch_type_Game/README.md

    - What was the outcome?
 All of the changes required occur without incident.
 The form is recreated and the counters are all reset.
    - Fixes?
 None required.
 * Addition of users name and score to the relevent table:
-   - What was expected? when the game ends the name the user inputted and their score is added to the table relevent to the difficulty they selected.
+   - What was expected? when the game ends the name the user inputted and their score is added to the table relative to the difficulty they selected.
    - How it was tested?
-The game was played through multiple times on bith difficulties.
+The game was played through multiple times on both difficulties.
    - What was the outcome?
 When the game ends the users name and score are both added to the relevent table.
-   - Fixes? none required.
+   - Fixes?
+None required.
 * Table change on mobile:
    - What was expected?
 When the site is loaded on mobile the tables are remade in index.html to better fit the smaller screen.
    - How it was tested? the site was simulated on mobiles using chrome dev tools.
    - What was the outcome?
-The tables are remade underneith the game screen when the site is loaded on mobiles.
+The tables are remade underneath the game screen when the site is loaded on mobiles.
    - Fixes?
 None required.
 * Removal of title whilst playing on mobile:
    - What was expected?
 When the countdown reaches 0 and the game starts the title of the site is removed on mobile devices.